-The academy will follow the mandatory duty to inform the local authority of any 'Private Fostering' arrangements.
+The academy will follow the mandatory duty to inform the local authority of any 'Private Fostering' arrangements and refer to the Specialist Fostering Team.

 3.14 Children who have Family Members in Prison

 The academy is committed to supporting children and young people who have a parent or close relative in prison and will work with the family to find the best ways of supporting the child.